90poe/vscode-cy-helper/README.md

 - get `typeDefinitionFile` content to check how much commands changed to display message
 - check for command names duplication (2 commands with same name will cause inappropriate behaviour)
 - write file with type definitions for commands to `typeDefinitionFile`, in case `includeAnnotationForCommands: true` also includes comment above commands. __Please note__ that comment should be in [JSDoc](https://code.visualstudio.com/docs/languages/javascript#_jsdoc-support) format (`/**`), in other case only last comment is added.
+- in case workspace has no `tsconfig.json` file, prompt to create it will be shown.
 - show message about duplicates, added and deleted commands.

 ![](./assets/generateTypes.gif)